wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-saas-benefitsolver-tutorial.md

 -   A valid Azure subscription
 -   A Benefitsolver single sign-on enabled subscription

-After completing this tutorial, the Azure AD users you have assigned to Benefitsolver will be able to single sign into the application using the [Introduction to the Access Panel](https://msdn.microsoft.com/zh-cn/library/dn308586).
+After completing this tutorial, the Azure AD users you have assigned to Benefitsolver will be able to single sign into the application using the [Introduction to the Access <!-- keep by customization: begin --><!-- deleted by customization <!-- keep by customization: end --> Panel](/documentation/articles/active-directory-saas-access-panel-introduction) <!-- keep by customization: begin --> --><!-- keep by customization: begin --> Panel](https://msdn.microsoft.com/zh-cn/library/dn308586) <!-- keep by customization: end --><!-- keep by customization: end -->.

 The scenario outlined in this tutorial consists of the following building blocks: